balena-io/debugging-masterclass/README.md

 # Conclusion

-In this masterclass, you've learnt how to deal with balena devices as a support agent.
+In this masterclass, you've learned how to deal with balena devices as a support agent.
 You should now be confident enough to:
 * Request access from a customer and access their device, including 'offline' devices on the same network as one that is 'online'.
-* Run diagnostics checks and undesrstand their results.
+* Run diagnostics checks and understand their results.
 * Understand the core balenaOS services that make up the system, including the ability to read journals from those services, as well as stopping, starting and restarting them.